-Amblyopia is a disorder of monocular as well as binocular vision.
-Monocular because the best-corrected visual acuity of the amblyopic eye is decreased, and binocular due to the fact, that also binocular vision and stereopsis are impacted, partly because of the decreased visual acuity of the amblyopic eye.
-The goal of amblyopia treatment is so not only to improve the visual acuity of the amblyopic eye (monocular function) but also to restore the binocularity and stereopsis (binocular function).
+Amblyopia is a disorder of monocular and binocular vision.
+Monocular because the best-corrected visual acuity of the amblyopic eye is decreased, and binocular due to the fact that binocular vision and stereopsis are also impacted, partly because of the decreased visual acuity of the amblyopic eye.
+The goal of amblyopia treatment is therefore not only to improve the visual acuity of the amblyopic eye (monocular function) but also to restore binocularity and stereopsis (binocular function).

 The positioning of the eyes defines the visual field and the ability for stereovision

-Why would then some animals benefit from a 360° wide visual field with no stereovision and some (like us) with only half of that but with excellent stereovision?
+Why then would some animals benefit from a 360° wide visual field with no stereovision and some (like us) with only half of that but with excellent stereovision?
 It all has to do with the evolution and the predator-prey relationship.
-Evolutionarily, humans are hunters, as are most carnivores, which is why good stereovision with excellent depth perception is for us much more important than a wide visual field.
-On the other hand, the animals that are evolutionarily hunted do not require good stereovision but benefit immensely from a wide visual field for observing the surrounding for potential predators.
-Yup, mother nature really does everything for a reason.
+Evolutionarily, humans are hunters, as are most carnivores, which is why good stereovision with excellent depth perception is much more important for us than a wide visual field.
+On the other hand, the animals that are evolutionarily hunted do not require good stereovision but benefit immensely from a wide visual field for observing their surroundings for potential predators.
+Yup, mother nature really does do everything for a reason.

 The binocular and monocular visual function should be jointly addressed in amblyopia

 Let us go back to binocular vision function and amblyopia now.
-As already mentioned, amblyopia impairs monocular as well as binocular visual function.
-Whilst amblyopia treatments such as penalization and occlusion markedly improve monocular visual function, binocular is somewhat harder to restore.
-Additional treatment options, such as near activities and vision training, particularly binocular dichoptic training, normally give better results in terms of binocularity as conventional treatment options such as occlusion.
+As already mentioned, amblyopia impairs monocular, as well as binocular visual function.
+Whilst amblyopia treatments such as penalization and occlusion markedly improve monocular visual function, the binocular is somewhat harder to restore.
+Additional treatment options, such as near activities and vision training, particularly binocular dichoptic training, normally give better results in terms of binocularity than conventional treatment options such as occlusion.

 Restoring binocularity is perhaps just as important, if not even more, as the improvement of monocular visual acuity of the amblyopic eye in amblyopia treatment.
 Even though most people most of the time will function just fine even without very well-developed stereovision, there are certain assignments (surgeons, pilots, etc.) that will require 20/20 vision and unimpaired stereovision.
-Thus, monocular as well as binocular function should be addressed during amblyopia management.
+Thus, monocular and binocular function should both be addressed during amblyopia management.